 There are many different types of curriculum in Mandarin being offered.
 What are the main differences between them?

-- Primary and above: A mainstream programme with Mandarin being the second language.
+- A mainstream programme with Mandarin being the second language

 Our programme goal is to develop bilingual and bicultural global citizens who are confident in using Mandarin in everyday life.

-Three of our EtonHouse pre-schools offer a Chinese Immersion Programme where the curriculum is delivered entirely in Mandarin with native speakers to give your children a strong foundation in the language:
+Four of our EtonHouse pre-schools offer a Mandarin Immersion Programme where the curriculum is delivered entirely in Mandarin with native speakers to give your children a strong foundation in the language:

 How effective are our programmes?